-Boards: Active Endpoints, Boundless (ValoreBooks), ClearGov, Cloze, Fireclick (Digital River), Globoforce, HapYak, Linkable Networks (Collinson Group), NorthPage, OpenRatings (Dun & Bradstreet), OwnerIQ (Inmar), Performix Technologies (NICE Systems), SimpleTuition (Follett Corporation), SupplyWorks (Consona ERP), Triblio (Liferay), TrueAdvantage (InsideView), and Virtual Logix (Red Bend Software).
+Boards: Active Endpoints, Boundless (ValoreBooks), ClearGov, Cloze, Fireclick (Digital River), Globoforce, HapYak (Newsela), Linkable Networks (Collinson Group), NorthPage, OpenRatings (Dun & Bradstreet), OwnerIQ (Inmar), Performix Technologies (NICE Systems), SimpleTuition (Follett Corporation), SupplyWorks (Consona ERP), Triblio (Liferay), TrueAdvantage (InsideView), and Virtual Logix (Red Bend Software).

 Operating experience: At Siebel Systems, a senior general manager and member of the Founder's Circle.
 Started the subsidiary SiebelNet, which included a company investment that returned 12x in less than a year.
 At Silicon Graphics, was one of the first to deploy complex applications over the web.

 Other: DEC divisional CIO, Arthur D. Little.
 While at MIT Sloan, he worked for the Center for Information Systems Research (CISR), studying new software development methods.
 Founded a software company that wrote desktop software for product development engineers.